Pirate-Hunter-Zoro/Novel-Writer/knowledge_db/rwby_characters.md

 * **Key Relationships:** Adam Taurus (former lieutenant).
 * **Brief Arc Summary (up to Ever After):** The High Leader of the White Fang after Ghira Belladonna.
 Was assassinated by Adam Taurus when he betrayed her to take control of the organization, deeming her methods too moderate.

-## Adam Taurus (Deceased)
-* **Appearance:** Bull Faunus, black hair, often wears a black and red suit with a distinctive mask to hide a brand mark.
-* **Weapon:** Wilt and Blush - a katana and a rifle sheath, capable of absorbing kinetic energy.
-* **Semblance:** Moonslice - allows him to absorb the kinetic energy of attacks into his weapon and then release it in powerful, crimson-colored energy slashes.
-* **Abilities:** Highly skilled swordsman, incredibly strong, charismatic but ruthless leader, vengeful.
-* **Personality:** Vengeful, abusive, obsessed with power and retribution against humanity.
-His idealism twisted into violent extremism and megalomania.
-* **Quirks/Mannerisms:** Speaks in a low, menacing growl when angry, obsessed with "justice" and his twisted ideology, often uses his mask as an intimidating prop, prone to fits of rage.
-* **Key Relationships:** Blake Belladonna (former partner), Sienna Khan (former leader), White Fang (former organization).
-* **Brief Arc Summary (up to Ever After):** Blake's former mentor and partner in the White Fang.
-Became increasingly radical and violent, assassinating Sienna Khan to take control.
-His obsessive pursuit of Blake and desire for revenge against humanity led him to attack Haven and ultimately be defeated and killed by Blake and Yang.

 ## Scarlet David

 * **Appearance:** Red hair, often seen in a piratical outfit.
 * **Weapon:** Cutlass and flintlock pistol.
 * **Semblance:** Unknown / Not revealed.